Stradivary/bakso-app/docs/project-structure.md

 ## **Architectural Overview**

-### **Model-View-ViewModel (MVVM)**

-The application follows the MVVM architectural pattern, ensuring clear separation of concerns between data, business logic, and the user interface.
+The application is built on the Model-View-ViewModel (MVVM) pattern.
+This architecture enforces a clean separation of concerns, simplifying development and testing by isolating data, logic, and presentation layers.

-#### **Model**
+### **Model**

-**Purpose**: Represents the application's data structures and core business logic.
-**Characteristics**:

-- **Independence**: Self-contained and decoupled from UI components.
-- **Reusability**: Can be shared across multiple parts of the application or other projects.

-**Responsibilities**:

-- Define and manage data models and types.
-- Implement validation and business rules.
-- Handle interactions with APIs or databases, abstracting complexities from the other layers.
+The **Model** is the backbone of the application.
+It defines the data structures, business rules, and mechanisms to interact with external systems like APIs or databases.
+This layer doesn’t concern itself with how data will be displayed; it only ensures that data is correct, consistent, and accessible.

+For example, if the application requires fetching a list of sellers within a certain radius, the Model encapsulates the logic for querying and structuring the data before handing it off to the ViewModel.

+---

-#### **ViewModel**
+### **ViewModel**

-**Purpose**: Acts as the intermediary layer, managing presentation logic and coordinating data flow between the Model and the View.
-**Characteristics**:

-- **State Management**: Maintains the View's required state.
-- **Binding**: Connects the View and Model, exposing observable properties.

-**Responsibilities**:

-- Fetch and transform data from the Model for display.
-- Process user interactions and update the Model accordingly.
-- Implement features like form validation, navigation, or business rules.
-- Keep the View passive and focused on rendering.
+Think of the **ViewModel** as the translator between the Model and the View.
+It fetches raw data from the Model, transforms it into a format suitable for display, and manages the state of the UI.

+The ViewModel plays a key role in keeping the View simple.
+It acts as a buffer, shielding the UI from the complexity of the business logic.
+For instance, when a buyer "pokes" a seller, the ViewModel updates the system state and ensures the View reflects this change seamlessly.

+---

-#### **View**
+### **View**

-**Purpose**: Focused on UI rendering and user interaction handling.
-**Characteristics**:

-- **Declarative UI**: Dynamically renders the interface based on the ViewModel's state.
-- **Event Handling**: Collects user input and forwards it to the ViewModel.

-**Responsibilities**:

-- Bind to ViewModel properties and display data.
-- Render user-friendly layouts and components.
-- Forward user interactions (e.g., clicks, input) to the ViewModel for processing.
-- Avoid incorporating business logic to ensure ease of UI updates.
+The **View** is where the application meets the user.
+It is responsible for rendering the interface and capturing interactions, like button clicks or input changes.
+However, it avoids dealing with data or business logic directly.

+For example, a buyer's interaction with the "poke" button only triggers a method in the ViewModel.
+The View doesn’t need to know how the poke mechanism works—it just knows how to render the button and react to state changes.

+---

 ## **Comparing MVC and MVVM**